tlhakhan/ipxe-iso/README.md

 ## File list
 file | description
 --- | ---
-`build.sh` | A helper script to kickoff the docker build and copy out the ipxe.iso file.
+`build.sh` | A helper script to kickoff the docker build and copy out the ipxe.iso and ipxe.usb files.
-`packages` | List of packages installed into the container image to build iPXE source code.
-`run.ipxe` | A simple iPXE script that is embedded into the iPXE CD, this launches an iPXE shell instead of an infinite detect/fail loop until Ctrl + B is given.
-`Dockerfile` | The Dockerfile that builds the container to build iPXE CD.
-The built ISO file is located at `/build/ipxe.iso` in the container image.
+`Dockerfile` | The Dockerfile that builds iPXE.